mrcavalcanti/mosaicoo/contribute/style-guides/backend.md

 ## Globals

 As a general rule of thumb, avoid using global variables, since they make the code difficult to maintain and reason about, and to write tests for.
-The Grafana codebase currently does use a lot of global variables, especially when it comes to configuration, but that is a problem we're trying to solve.
+The Mosaicoo codebase currently does use a lot of global variables, especially when it comes to configuration, but that is a problem we're trying to solve.

 ## Pointers